 - Pick an area where the property is affordable and one that not many people know about, if possible.
 If you play your cards right, perhaps you could bring business and more homesteaders and off grid people to the area, making land more valuable.

 - Pick a property where the potential for wind and solar energy production is great.

-- Pick a location is relatively near multiple popular major national parks, tourist attractions, and has LOTS of outdoor adventure activities which can be a BIG income opportunity year round if you’re creating a community.
-It will become a draw for people, and a source of income for your off grid community.
+- Pick a location that is relatively near multiple popular major national parks, tourist attractions, and has LOTS of outdoor adventure activities which can be a BIG income opportunity year round if you’re creating a community.
+It will become a draw for people and a source of income for your off grid community.

-- Pick a location isn’t that populated, but where cities nearby are growing, and the potential for expansion in the area is great.
+- Pick a location that isn’t that populated, but where cities nearby are growing, and the potential for expansion in the area is great.

-- Pick a location is close enough to major shopping destinations to resupply weekly, or if you wanted to cruise into town for dinner and a movie it’s practical.
+- Pick a location is close enough to major shopping destinations to resupply weekly, or if you wanted to cruise into town for dinner and a movie, it’s practical.

 - Pick a place where the land is beautiful.
 Where it’s not too hot in the summer, not too cold in the winter, and there are lots of TREES and GRASS.